 We’ve had a beautiful full moon the last few nights.
 No sense in arguing exactly what day it was “full.”
 As far as I’m concerned, its been full every day for the last several days.
 It’s bright as day at 5 am when I walk out to get the newspaper.
 It’s nice to walk in and out of the moonshadow.

-Every day the moon is higher in the sky at 5 am and every day a little bit more is sliced off the side nearest the western horizon.
+Every day the moon is further from the west horizon at 5 am and every day a little bit more is sliced off the side nearest the western horizon.
 We accept and enjoy the way the moon changes.
 Why don’t we embrace such transformations in our own lives?

 We’re heading into autumn in Arkansas.
 The dry weather has hastened the loss of leaves from our trees.
 The creek maples have already lost all their leaves.
 The views at Meadowcreek have started to open up.
 It’s less like maneuvering through a lush tunnel when you travel Meadow Creek road.